Elements-Agency/benjaminjyoung/content/story.md

 ## Childhood Era ##
 _1990 - 2007_

-It will be a number of years until I start painting to paint this era.
+It will be a number of years until I start painting anything in this era.
+Filled with nostalgia and childhood topics.

 ## The Dark Era ##
 _2009 - 2011_

 A segment of time I have always referred to as the dark part of my life.
 It was a bleak moment of life, while I was still young in adulthood.
-Dealing with situations forced on me and my lifetime plans drastically changing, with me having to adapt to survive.
+Dealing with situations forced on me and my lifetime plans drastically changing several times, with me having to adapt for survival.

 This era focuses on the short amount of time of becoming a young parent, becoming engaged, and facing threatening loss of both of those topics.
 It was not a happy time for me.